Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-161.
 General fee requirements.

-A. All fees are nonrefundable and shall not be prorated.
+A. All fees are nonrefundable and will not be prorated.
 The date on which the fee is received by the department or its agent will determine whether the fee is on time.
-Checks or money orders shall be made payable to the Treasurer of Virginia.

-B. Fees for approval and renewal of an accredited lead training program and an accredited lead refresher training program shall not be imposed on any state, local government, or nonprofit training program.
+B. Fees for approval and renewal of an accredited lead training program and an accredited lead refresher training program will not be imposed on any state, local government, or nonprofit training program.

-C. The examination fee is subject to contracted charges to the department by an outside vendor.
-These contracts are competitively negotiated and bargained for in compliance with the Virginia Public Procurement Act (§ 2.2-4300 et seq. of the Code of Virginia).
-Fees will be adjusted and charged to the candidate in accordance with this contract.
+C. The fee for examination is subject to charges to the department by an outside vendor based on a contract entered into in compliance with the Virginia Public Procurement Act (§ 2.2-4300 et seq. of the Code of Virginia).
+Fees may be adjusted and charged to the candidate in accordance with this contract.

 Statutory Authority